Borderline Personality Disorder Manipulation: Signs and How to Respond

 - Persecutors start the triangulation and control the situation.

-Knowing these patterns can help you avoid these roles.
-It also helps you keep better boundaries in relationships.
+Knowing these patterns can help you avoid these roles and maintain healthier emotional boundaries in relationships.

 Passive-Aggressive Tactics and Guilt-Tripping

 Passive-aggressive actions are quiet ways to show anger or fear.
 You might notice sarcasm, ignoring, or comments that make you feel bad.
-These actions happen because it’s hard for them to share feelings directly.
+These actions happen because it's hard for them to share feelings directly due to emotional dysregulation.

 Responding to Manipulative Behaviors